gvsulib/folioreport/README.md

 ## Reserves use report

 This generates a report of the number of times physical items that are currently on reserve were checked out, measuring from the time they were put on reserve to the current day.

+The only field on this form is the email field.

 This report can ONLY give you use data for currently-reserved physical items.